chakrabar/chakrabar.github.io/_posts/articles/2018-03-05-code-quality-management.md

 #### Static Code Analysis

 Static Code Analysis tools are a type of applications that can read through static code (without executing the code) and find problems.
-They generally have a set of rules for good-code (also called _"coding rules"_, _"style guidelines"_ etc.) like, _"class names should have Pascal casing", "methods should not be more than 20 lines", "input parameters should be null checked", "exception should not be swallowed"_ etc.
+They generally have a set of rules for good-code (also called _"coding rules"_ or _"style guidelines"_) like, _"class names should have Pascal casing", "methods should not be more than 20 lines", "input parameters should be null checked", "exception should not be swallowed"_ etc.

 Static code analysis tools check if the current code follow those rules or not.
 For each deviation from those rules, it shows errors/warnings/suggestion as configured.
 For example, [SonarQube](https://www.sonarqube.org/) or [Coverity Scan](https://scan.coverity.com/) has static code analysis for many languages.
 And there are language specific tools like [IntelliJ Idea](https://www.jetbrains.com/idea/index.html), [FindBugs](http://findbugs.sourceforge.net/) for Java, [StyleCop](https://github.com/StyleCop), [FxCop](https://msdn.microsoft.com/en-us/library/bb429476(v=vs.80).aspx) for .NET etc.

 How does static code analysis help?

 In a big project, it's pretty tedious to review code line-by-line.
-Also, for codebase of any size, it is inevitable to miss many code issues for human limitations, time constraints, low-readability code etc. Static code analysis tools do those common code inspections automatically and very fast with no miss.
+Also, for codebase of any size, it is inevitable to miss many code issues because of human limitations, time constraints, low-readability code etc. Static code analysis tools do those common code inspections automatically and very fast with no miss.
 Using static code analysis tools can save lot of manual effort, make (basic) code review fast & easy, generally give feedback immediately, and catch many issues which are very hard to find with manual inspection (e.g. code duplication across codebase).

 #### Continuous code quality analysis and why it matters

 Another huge benefit of the code analysis tools is that, they can be integrated into IDEs and build systems.
 So, effectively we can get _"continuous code quality analysis"_.
 With continuous code quality analysis, developers get immediate feedback on their code (as they type code in IDE or at build), and can fix the issues before merging or pushing the code into main centralized repository.
 This prevents _"bad code"_ from entering the system and keeps the codebase clean & more maintainable.
 In turn it reduces code review time and chances of bugs.

-Continuous code analysis tools are ideally integrated into Continuous Integration (CI) systems, so that analysis is done on each commit of code, and results are maintained as historical data.
+Continuous code analysis tools are ideally integrated into **Continuous Integration (CI)** systems, so that analysis is done on each commit of code, and results are maintained as historical data.

-As an ultimate result, it _produces better quality product, saves money and helps ship your product faster_.
+Ultimately it results in

+* _**High quality product**_
+* _**Reduced cost**_
+* _**Faster shipping of product**_

 ----